Davide-sd/shutdown_or_switch/README.md

 This is a customized version of the widget [user switcher](https://github.com/KDE/kdeplasma-addons/tree/master/applets/userswitcher) created by Kai Uwe Broulik.

+## TODO

+1. Adjust the `FullRepresentation.qml` and `ListDelegate.qml` to an horizontal orientation when the plasmoid form factor is vertical.
+2. Adjust the width of the `ListDelegate` elements based on the labels width.

 ## Installation

 ### From openDesktop.org